dewarian/Dating-Shreks/README.md

 ## Key features

 - Create an account with movie preferences
-- Pick your favourite movies from the selection
+- Pick your favorite movies from the selection
-- User finding potentional Netlfix dates
+- User finding potential Netlfix dates

 ## How to use
-- Navigate with your browser (netscape?) to [dating-shreks.herokuapps.com](dating-shreks.herokuapps.com).
+- Navigate with your browser (Netscape?) to [dating-shreks.herokuapps.com](dating-shreks.herokuapps.com).
 - Enter name
 - Select movie
 - Navigate to users
-- Edit / remove user if admin rights.
+- Edit / remove the user if admin rights.

 ### Or clone it and run locally
 - Create folder where to clone it to, open terminal